The latest coordinate information and storm tracking maps can be found HERE.

 Hurricane Season is here once again.
 Are you prepared?

-With forecasters predicting a hurricane season with the possibility of between six to 11 named storms, with three to six becoming hurricanes and up to two becoming major hurricanes, its more important than ever to be prepared.
+With forecasters predicting a hurricane season with the possibility of 12 named storms, with five becoming hurricanes and up to two becoming major hurricanes, its more important than ever to be prepared.
 It’s been years since LA residents had to evacuate, which makes it even more crucial to reevaluate your family’s emergency plan and supplies.